CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 - Aggregated API: one API as a wrapper for multiple APIs.
 - Web services API: punch of APIs working together to forma whole app.

+##### Check-in

+**Question (5 mins):**

+    Which of the following statements below about APIs is false?
+        A) Public APIs can be accessed by anyone on the Internet.
+        B) You must use Javascript to access an API.
+        C) APIs can control access to data or features of an application.
+        D) You can change data via an API.

+**Question (5 mins):**

+    Give an example of a company that uses an API to allow access to their data.

 #### Basic structure of REST API

 - Endpoint: https://api.example.com